 The minimum base salary for a graphic designer in Singapore ranges quite widely from $3,000 to the maximum number of $46,000 per year.
 Therefore, leaving $31,000 as the average salary or the middle ground between the lowest and highest base wage.

 Rate Card System

 Freelancers will typically use rate cards.
 They decide the price themselves and provide the fee details of their services.
 If you opt to become a freelance graphic designer, you might benefit from setting the charge yourself.

 However, it would be best if you did some research before setting up your rate.
 Look for similar job salaries on the internet, or maybe talking to a friend who has experience might help you build your rate.

 Incentives and Bonuses

-The mentioned salary is excluded from incentives and bonuses.
+Incentives and bonuses are not part of your salary.
 Say you’ve been working overtime due to finishing the upcoming design campaigns.
 Your company may take the initiative in giving you incentives and bonuses.

 Understand Clients’ Expectations

 Understanding clients or employers’ expectations is one of many essential things to note.
 As you are trying to offer a service that may help them succeed in their brand campaigns, of course, you want to give the best that you can.
 If you keep doing your best, you have a higher chance of getting promoted, which effectively increases your salary.